 This course focuses on treatment techniques and adaptations to assist individuals with physical dysfunction in various settings and the role of the occupational therapy assistant.
 The course builds on theory, foundation and skills learned in OTA 200 with laboratory activities that allow students to apply screening, assessment, analysis, intervention, implementation, documentation, discharge planning and outcome activities.

-OTA 221 CLINICAL PRACTICUM III
+OTA 221 EXPERIENTIAL/SIMULATION III

 A laboratory course providing a continuation of clinical practicum with a focus on treatment planning, safety precautions, contraindications and documentation in OTA program affiliated adult and geriatric rehabilitation settings.